The MMCC aims to catalyse transformational change in microbiology testing

 On the regulatory front, the MMCC expects to form a working group engaging with the MHRA Innovation Office, EMA and the FDA Emerging Technology Team.

-Other areas of development include a sustainability initiative for endotoxin testing, container closure integrity (CCI), and to initiate revision of Pharm Europa chapter 5.1.6.
+Other areas of development include a sustainability initiative for endotoxin testing, container closure integrity (CCI), and to initiate a revision of Pharm Europa chapter 5.1.6.